Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 would a

-addressing a close-knit ABM type of industry where everyone knows each other, the awareness
+And if you're addressing a close-knit ABM type of industry where everyone knows each other, the

-penalty also won't hurt as much.
-Though, of course, the act of gating itself may be questionable
+awareness penalty also won't hurt as much, even though the act of gating itself may be questionable

 other channels relevant here).